 Many don’t take the proceedings seriously and do not get the best representation and advice available.
 Below, you will see an example of what it will cost you if your gamble fails.
-Most people facing court martial say that they want the best legal defense possible.
+Most people facing court-martial say they want the best legal defense possible.
 However, few (less than 2 out of 100) will hire experienced defense lawyers because they don’t want to spend the money.
 In the end, their decision will often cost them 30-40 times more than any defense lawyer charges.

-The most common objection that expert civilian defense lawyers get when they speak with court martial defendants is “I CANNOT AFFORD TO HIRE A CIVILIAN.”
+The most common objection that expert civilian defense lawyers get when they speak with court-martial defendants is, “I CANNOT AFFORD TO HIRE A CIVILIAN.”
 In reality, some people cannot afford to hire a civilian lawyer.
 However, most defendants can afford an excellent legal defense.
 The cost of a skilled military defense lawyer is often less than the price the defendant paid for his car and his music collection.
 (You will likely lose your car and everything you own if you lose your case).

-To get the best defense possible, many defendants will cash in their TSPs, stocks, sell their boat, cars, mortgage their house, use a credit card, or borrow money from family and friends.
+To get the best defense possible, many defendants will cash in their TSPs, stocks, sell their boats, cars, mortgage their house, use a credit card, or borrow money from family and friends.
 For many, it is money well spent.

 Regardless of the cost of a civilian defense lawyer, the costs of not having an excellent defense team often cost you 30-40 times the fee of a civilian defense lawyer and can destroy every aspect of your life.
-Many never recover after a court martial conviction, discharge, and jail time.
-Here is an example of how much a court martial conviction and jail time will cost an E-6 with 12 Years.
+Many never recover after a court-martial conviction, discharge, and jail time.
+Here is an example of how much a court-martial conviction and jail time will cost an E-6 with 12 Years.
 The costs are much higher for NCOs with over 18 years and officers.

 When you take a plea deal, your average sentence will be 8-18 months in jail and a BCD or Dishonorable Discharge.
 It could be less or much more.